 GUITAR NUT REPLACEMENT & STRING SPACING

-GMC Luthier Tools Guitar Nut & Saddle Tools include a unique vice and jig designed for shaping a new top nut, setting out the string spacing and filing the nut action with precision.
+GMC Luthier Tools Guitar Nut & Saddle Tools includes a unique system for shaping a new nut, marking out the precise string spacing and filing the nut action.

 COMPENSATED STRING SPACING

+The system uses compensated string spacing.
 With compensated spacing, the string spacing is incrementally increased so that the space in-between adjacent strings is similar across the fretboard.
+This allows a little more room for easier playing on the heavier gauges and in many cases, it is also possible to increase the overall 'E' to 'E' for even greater comfort.

 1) GUITAR NUT & SADDLE VICE